gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 1. If the requesting group member is configured exclusively as monitor, the Group Manager replies with a 4.00 (Bad Request) error response.

+2. Otherwise, depending on the policies configured (OPT8):

-2. The Group Manager replies to the group member with a 4.00 (Bad Request) error response, and rekeys the whole OSCORE group as discussed in {{sec-group-rekeying-process}}.
+    a.
+Either the Group Manager replies to the group member with a 4.00 (Bad Request) error response, and rekeys the whole OSCORE group as discussed in {{sec-group-rekeying-process}};

-3. The Group Manager generates a new Sender ID for that group member and replies with a Key Renewal Response, formatted as defined in Section 4.1.6.1 of {{I-D.ietf-ace-key-groupcomm}}.
+    b.
+Or the Group Manager generates a new Sender ID for that group member and replies with a Key Renewal Response, formatted as defined in Section 4.1.6.1 of {{I-D.ietf-ace-key-groupcomm}}.
 In particular, the CBOR Map in the response payload includes a single parameter 'clientId' defined in {{ssec-iana-ace-groupcomm-parameters-registry}} of this document, specifying the new Sender ID of the group member encoded as a CBOR byte string.

 # Retrieval of Public Keys of Group Members # {#sec-pub-keys}